 The United States has watched some iconic native birds disappear during the past 100 years or so, including the passenger pigeon, the Carolina parakeet, the heath hen, the dusky seaside sparrow and possibly the ivory-billed woodpecker.

 But now, thanks to that protection and decades of work by conservationists, this tiny warbler is no longer in crisis.
-It's still on the endangered species list, but the U.S. Fish and Wildlife Service (FWS) has formally proposed "delisting" the species due to its recovery.
-This comeback is being widely hailed as yet another triumph of wildlife conservation under the ESA.
+The U.S. Fish and Wildlife Service (FWS) announced today it will remove the bird from the federal endangered species list, more than a year after the agency first proposed delisting the species due to its recovery.
+This comeback is being widely hailed as yet another triumph of wildlife conservation under the Endangered Species Act (ESA).

-"This is a story of success," says Jamie Rappaport Clark, president and CEO of the nonprofit Defenders of Wildlife, in a statement.
+"This is a story of success," said Jamie Rappaport Clark, president and CEO of the nonprofit Defenders of Wildlife, in a statement after the FWS proposed the delisting last year.
 "Habitat loss and nest parasitism nearly drove the Kirtland's warbler to extinction.
 But thanks to the collaboration and scientific research that the Endangered Species Act requires, we were able to recover this songbird for future generations."

 Birds of passage

 The Kirtland's warbler would likely be extinct if not for the Endangered Species Act, conservationists say.
-(Photo: Andrew Cannizzaro/Flickr)
+(Photo: Andrew Cannizzaro [CC BY 2.0]/Flickr)

 The Kirtland's warbler is a 6-inch songbird with a bluish-gray back and a bright yellow breast.
 It nests in Michigan, Wisconsin and Ontario, and migrates along the Southeastern U.S. coast to its wintering habitat in the Bahamas.